 The water in the grains was produced by space weathering, a process by which charged particles from the Sun known as solar wind altered the chemical composition of the grains to produce water molecules.

-The finding could answer the longstanding question of just where the unusually water-rich Earth got the oceans which cover 70 percent of its surface – far more than any other rocky planet in our Solar System.
+The finding could answer the longstanding question of just where the unusually water-rich Earth got the oceans that cover 70 percent of its surface – far more than any other rocky planet in our Solar System.
 It could also help future space missions find sources of water on airless worlds.

 Planetary scientists have puzzled for decades over the source of Earth’s oceans.
 One theory suggests that one type of water-carrying space rock known as C-type asteroids could have brought water to the planet in the final stages of its formation 4.6 billion years ago.